 Mood swings, decreased libido, anxiety, joint pain, hot flashes, or weight gain can all result from imbalanced hormones.

 here is no reason you should have to drag through life tired, anxious or dealing with mental fog.
 When we think of hormones, we often think of puberty in adolescence and menopause joining women later in life.
 There are 50 hormones throughout the body that regulate and control almost every task our bodies perform.
-As we age, the production of these hormones gradually decline.
+As we age, the production of these hormones gradually declines.
 Hormone fluctuations can cause serious problems.
 For some men and women this decline is not an issue, others find their quality of life drastically decreases with this process.
 Mood swings, decreased libido, insomnia, anxiety, depression, unexplainable joint pain, hot flashes or weight gain can all result from imbalance hormones.
 Bioidentical Hormone Replacement Therapy (BHRT) can help treat the cause of these unwanted symptoms and improve your quality of life.